sudeeprp/rapa-home/contribute.md

 ## Specification using LLM

-Use Bard API (or ChatGPT API) to realize one if these tools-
+Use OpenAI APIs to realize one of these tools-

 **Tool**: detect ambiguity / inconsistency in a set of statements.